-Further, by Council Regulation (EU) No. 2022/1904 of 6 October 2022, the EU also introduced a prohibition on the transport, including through ship-to-ship transfers, to third countries, of petroleum oils and oils obtained from bituminous minerals, crude (CN Code 2709 00) (which applies after 5 December 2022), or petroleum oils and oils obtained from bituminous minerals, other than crude (CN Code 2710) (which applies after 5 February 2023), if the relevant goods originate in Russia or have been exported from Russia.
-This prohibition will only apply from the date on which the EU adopts the necessary measures to introduce an oil price cap which is to be agreed by the so-called Price Cap Coalition in coordination between the EU and partner countries.
+Further, by Council Regulation (EU) No. 2022/1904 of 6 October 2022, the EU also introduced a prohibition on the transport, including through ship-to-ship transfers, to third countries, of petroleum oils and oils obtained from bituminous minerals, crude (CN Code 2709 00) (which applied from 5 December 2022), or petroleum oils and oils obtained from bituminous minerals, other than crude (CN Code 2710) (which applies after 5 February 2023), if the relevant goods originate in Russia or have been exported from Russia.